Get the Flash Player to see this player.

 A new approach to sign language research

 Another reason that the BSL Corpus Project is important is because it is a new approach to sign language research.
 In the past, sign language researchers carried out their research by filming Deaf people, but often the videotapes and the data collected was never shared with other researchers or with the Deaf community.
-Having the BSL corpus on-line means that anyone with a computer and an internet connection will be able to see the data.
+Having the BSL corpus on-line means that anyone with a computer and an internet connection is able to see the video data and also background information about the signers involved.
 This will allow for a greater exchange of ideas and information between sign language researchers in universities and the Deaf community.
-Sign language corpus projects are the way of the future - similar projects are happening in Australia, Brazil, Ireland, Italy, France, Germany, Greece, The Netherlands, Spain and Sweden.
+Sign language corpus projects are the way of the future – similar projects are happening in Australia, Brazil, Ireland, Italy, France, Germany, Greece, The Netherlands, Spain and Sweden.

 What will the data be used for?

 The data collected is being used to investigate a number of aspects of BSL.
-First, a set of studies are being conducted on sociolinguistic variation and change in the vocabulary and grammar of BSL (as explained above).
-A second study will look closely at a set of 100,000 signs so that we can find out which signs are the most frequently used in BSL conversation.
+First, a set of studies have been conducted on sociolinguistic variation and change in the vocabulary and grammar of BSL (as explained above).
+A second study looked at a set of 25,000 signs to find out which signs are the most frequently used in BSL conversation.

 Where can I find out more?